vega/vega-plus/README.md

-# Scalable Vega
+# Scalable Vega with Postgres

-A demo of how to scale Vega to billions of records.
-Try it out at https://vega.github.io/scalable-vega/.
+A demo of how to run Vega with a Postgres backend.

-The way we implemented this demo is with a custom transform that accepts SQL queries and requests data from a database with the [Vega Transform to Query omniSci Core](https://github.com/vega/vega-transform-omnisci-core).
-You could implement this demo with any other database backend as long as it has an API you can call from your browser.
-In our demo, we constructed the queries with Vega signals so we can create dynamic queries.
+## Installation
+1. Install and start Postgres
+2. Create a Postgres database named `scalable_vega`
+3. Run `cd /path/to/dev/repos`
+4. Run `git clone git@github.com:heavyairship/scalable-vega.git`

-## Deployment
+## Demo

-We are automatically deploying with [GitHub Actions](https://github.com/features/actions) to [GitHub Pages](https://pages.github.com/) whenever there is a commit on master.
+1. Run `cd scalable-vega`
+2. Run `yarn start` to start the web server
+3. In another terminal window, run `cd /path/to/dev/repos/scalable-vega`
+4. Run `yarn start:server` to start the application server
+5. Open a browser tab to localhost:1234
+6. Upload the cars dataset from `/path/to/dev/repos/scalable-vega/data/cars.json`
+7. Upload the cars Vega spec from `/path/to/dev/repos/scalable-vega/specs/cars.json`